cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 * ✅ date is known in advance
 * ✅ location is known in advance

-Since school performances both have a date and a location, you can create them in a very similar way to regular events:

-* you can use a calendarType of your preference (`single`, `multiple` or `periodic`)
-* for the location you must use the URL of an existing place as `location.@id` in the `POST /events` request of the event.
-More detailed documentation about reusing existing places can be found in [this guide](../places/finding-and-reusing-places.md).

 ### Guided tours

 Guided tours are events that have no specific date (or the date is not known in advance), but they do have a location.
 For example, a guided tour in the Royal Museum of Fine Arts Antwerp.

 * ❌ date is not known in advance
 * ✅ location is known in advance

-In order to create a guided school tour you must use:

-* calendarType `permanent`
-* the URL of an existing place as `location.@id` in the `POST /events` request of the event.
-More detailed documentation about reusing existing places can be found in [this guide](../places/finding-and-reusing-places.md).

 ### Bookable events